Best Peptides for Injury Recovery (2026): BPC-157, TB-500 & More

 Key research findings:

-- Produced locally in response to mechanical tissue damage (exercise, injury)
+- Expressed locally in response to mechanical overload[15]

-- MGF levels decline with age, correlating with reduced regenerative capacity
+- MGF expression declines with age, correlating with reduced regenerative capacity[15]

 - Complementary to BPC-157 (vascular/growth factor) and TB-500 (cell migration)